New iwi stations go to air

 Te Māngai Pāho

 In 1993, as a result of undertakings given by the Crown in Waitangi Tribunal cases, Te Māngai Pāho, a Māori broadcasting commission, was established.
-It became the conduit for annual funding agreements to iwi radio.
-Funded stations were required to broadcast at least a stated amount of quality Māori language.
+It became the conduit for the annual funding of iwi radio.
+Funded stations were required to broadcast at least a stipulated amount of quality Māori language.

 Māori Media Network

 In 1994 Māori Media Network, a national advertising sales bureau, was established by Ngahiwi Apanui, the manager of Radio Ngāti Porou.
-The major shareholders in the company were iwi radio stations themselves.
+The major shareholders in the company were the iwi radio stations.

 ‘Resounding from the echoing cliffs’